influxdata/influxdb/cmd/influx_stress/README.md

 # `influx_stress`

+If you run into any issues with this tool please mention @jackzampolin when you create an issue.

 ## Ways to run

 ### `influx_stress`
 This runs a basic stress test with the [default config](https://github.com/influxdata/influxdb/blob/master/stress/stress.toml) For more information on the configuration file please see the default.
-For additional questions please contact @mjdesa

 ### `influx_stress -config someConfig.toml`
 This runs the stress test with a valid configuration file located at `someConfig.tom`

+### `influx_stress -v2 -config someConfig.iql`
+This runs the stress test with a valid `v2` configuration file.
+For more information about the `v2` stress test see the [v2 stress README](https://github.com/influxdata/influxdb/blob/master/stress/v2/README.md).

 ## Flags